tretoef-estrella/HUNT-FOR-DISTANCE-13/README.md

 Out of the 1,365 hyperplanes of the projective space PG(5,4), exactly **one** contains too many of these 22 points.
 One hyperplane at load 10 instead of 9.
 One violation.
 Remove it, and you have the Diamond — a perfect code that the algebra says should exist but the geometry refuses to produce.

-441 engines and 2.5 billion evaluations later, this is still the world record.
-Nobody has come closer.
+441 engines and 2.5 billion evaluations later, this is still the closest to 22 6 13, as far as I know.

 ---